Evaluating Copilot's Impact on Productivity

 Importantly, Copilot is a source only of "How to do" knowledge.
 The "What to do" knowledge is still the responsibility of the developer to discover.

-Knowledge Discovery Efficiency (KEDE): An Overview
+Knowledge Discovery Efficiency (KEDE)

-• The mathematics underlying KEDE dictate that its values can range between 0 and 100.
+KEDE functions much like a thermometer for an organization, observing it from the outside, akin to a black box.
+The mathematics underlying KEDE dictate that its values can range between 0 and 100.

 We don't consider usage based metrics